Devika-Madupu/E-Commerce-Sales-data-Analysis/README.md

 The dataset contains transactional data from an online retail store, where each row represents a product purchased as part of an invoice.

 # Key Columns
-InvoiceNo – Unique transaction identifier
+1.InvoiceNo – Unique transaction identifier
-InvoiceDate – Date and time of purchase
+2.InvoiceDate – Date and time of purchase
-CustomerID – Unique customer identifier
+3.CustomerID – Unique customer identifier
-Description – Product description
+4.Description – Product description
-Quantity – Number of units purchased
+5.Quantity – Number of units purchased
-UnitPrice – Price per unit
+6.UnitPrice – Price per unit
-Country – Customer’s country
+7.Country – Customer’s country

 # Tools & Technologies Used

--Python (Pandas)
+*Python (Pandas)
--SQLite for querying and analysis
+*SQLite for querying and analysis
--Power BI for interactive dashboards
+*Power BI for interactive dashboards
--Jupyter Notebook for documentation and analysis
+*Jupyter Notebook for documentation and analysis

 # Key Steps